-Crypto Credit Score – There is no evidence of credit scoring, the credit risk management is based on the collaterals
+Crypto Credit Score – There is no evidence of credit scoring.
+The credit risk management is based on the collaterals

 Fixed Income Fund – Not available

-Variable interest rate daily loans – interest rates are fixed
+Variable interest rate daily loans – interest rates are fixed.

-Large choice of collateral – Nexo offers more choice than the DeFi platforms.
+Wide choice of collateral – Nexo offers more choice than the DeFi platforms.
 It is focussing on the key crypto assets.